-A little while after I got back from my trip to Luxor, the Egypt Tourism Authority asked me to write about my top 5 reasons to visit Egypt.
-During my time in Egypt, I discovered many reasons why people should visit the country, so here are five of them:
+Not long after I got back from my trip to Egypt, the Egypt Tourism Authority asked me to write about my top five reasons to visit the country.
+That wasn’t easy as, during my time there, I discovered, many reasons why Egypt is an awesome place.
+Here are five of them:

 1. The people are friendly